-He also found that too much, or too little activity in the frontal lobes can make you feel down.
+He also found that too much, or too little, activity in the frontal lobes can make you feel down.
 With too little activity, your negative feelings are hard to control.
 When it is hyperactive, you have trouble controlling your bad thoughts.

-Exposure to toxins and poor lifestyle behaviors may lead to, or exacerbate, depression.
+Exposure to toxins and poor lifestyle behaviors may lead to, or exacerbate, feelings of depression.
 Vitamin D deficiency, chronic inflammation, and/or unbalanced gut flora are other contributing factors.
 Several large studies show that people who sit too much or too long, even if they are busy, have higher rates of anxiety and depression.

 American psychiatrist David Viscott explains the downward emotional spiral like this: